mfinelli/fiberdriver/README.md

 - Secure
 - Modular
 - Mobile friendly

 Fiberdriver will be centered around *tasks* instead of *software*.

 Fiberdriver will install a webserver automatically.
 The default is nginx but it will be possible to choose apache and possibly others during install.

 Install
 ------
 Installation of fiberdriver is easy!
-Just `git clone --recursive https://github.com/mfinelli/fiberdriver.git` and run `sudo fiberdriver/install.sh`.
+Just `git clone --recursive https://github.com/mfinelli/fiberdriver.git`, `cd` into the directory and `sudo ./install.sh`.

+To update just `git pull` and run `sudo ./install.sh` again

 License
 ------